-INT 405 Transliterating 3 This course focuses on transferring information from spoken or written English into Conceptually Accurate signed English (CASE).
+INT 405 Transliterating 3

+This course focuses on transferring information from spoken or written English into Conceptually Accurate signed English (CASE).
 Students will practice transliterating skills through various planned and unplanned situations.
 Students will discuss issues related to interpreting in classrooms at the elementary, secondary, and postsecondary levels.
-Students will analyze the major transitions from childhood to adolescence to adulthood and the changes required in professional roles, responsibilities, and ethical decision-making.
+Students will analyze the major transitions from childhood to adolescence to adulthood and the changes required in professional roles, responsibilities, and ethical decisionmaking.
 Topics will include: working with children and adolescents, their parents, and educators; sign systems used in educational settings; educational goals and language policies; certification issues; working conditions; analyzing classroom interpreting tasks; and knowledge, skills, and attitudes needed for educational interpreting.
+Prerequisite: INT 302 or consent of instructor.